-Congo Nile Divide Trail at Nyungwe National Park, is among one of the most famous hiked trails in Nyungwe forest, where many tourist takes a challenge to hike the 42.2 kilometer trail.
+Congo Nile Divide Trail at Nyungwe National Park is among one of the most famous hiked trails in Nyungwe forest, where many tourists take a challenge to hike the 42.2-kilometer trail.
 The trail divides the Nile and Congo River, hence the birth to its name.
-The site is said to offer an amazing view of Lake Kivu positioned in the Western Rift Valley mountain range.
+The site is said to offer an amazing view of Lake Kivu positioned in the Western Rift Valley Mountain range.
 With great overview of the tea estates as well.

-The Congo Nile Divide Trail at Nyungwe National Park, runs North West, along the Congo River tributes which flows west.
-There is a number of attraction along this trail, from primates, birds, plants and butterflies that can been observed along the trail and one goes about his day’s hiking adventure in Nyungwe forest.
-Both those who would wish to hike on foot, or explore the trail through pedaling can still do so however.
+The Congo Nile Divide Trail at Nyungwe National Park runs Northwest, along the Congo River tributes which flows west.
+There is a number of attractions along this trail, from primates, birds, plants and butterflies that can been observed along the trail, and one goes about his day’s hiking adventure in Nyungwe forest.
+Both those who would wish to hike on foot or explore the trail through pedaling can still do so, however.
 The trail has attracted attention for many hikers who do both the chimpanzee trekking in the forest and later head for the Congo Nile Divide Trail at Nyungwe National Park.

-You can still connect the Congo Nile Divide Trail, with the long multi days Nile Trail, as both trails are different, with each having a unique experience.
-The trail, allows you to discover the source of the Nile, within the forest, as you encounter a number of waterfalls within the forest during the hiking as you cut across to the southern part of the forest.
+You can still connect the trail, with the long multi days Nile Trail, as both trails are different, with each having a unique experience.
+The trail allows you to discover the source of the Nile, within the forest, as you encounter a number of waterfalls within the forest during the hiking as you cut across to the southern part of the forest.